CodeYourFuture/syllabus/docs/fundamentals/week-1/lesson.md

 ### Learning objectives

+After this lesson, you should be able to:
-* Be able to take a description of a problem and identify described requirements.
+* Take a description of a problem and identify described requirements.
-* Be able to identify extra requirements from your own experience.
+* Identify extra requirements from your own experience.
-* Be able to consider and resolve trade-offs in conflicting requirements.
+* Resolve trade-offs in conflicting requirements.
-* Be able to translate requirements into high-level design outlines.
+* Translate requirements into high-level design outlines.

 While it can sometimes be fun to work on open-ended projects, exploring with no particular plan, most of the time we are trying to achieve something with a project.

-It is very useful to think about **why** we're working on a project, **who** we're making it for, and **when** they're going to use it.
+It is very useful to think about **why** we're working on a project, **who** we're making it for, and **what** they're going to use it for.

-Before starting to solve a problem, step back and ask yourself those **why**, **who**, and **when** questions.
+Before starting to solve a problem, step back and ask yourself those **why**, **who**, and **what** questions.

-When you built your personal home page, [we gave you some requirements](https://docs.google.com/document/d/1jYPXv5bmWyFOk4OaNi6vL1ZDVtBo4XGTqKyNOnnVwDU/edit) which took the form "Given [...] when [...] then [...]", e.g. "Given a personal home page, When I read the content, Then I learn something about you".
-This can be a useful framework for making sure you really understand what you need to be doing.

-Sometimes, when working on more complex projects, it can also be usful to think more about **who** and **why**.
-One useful way of thinking about these questions is in the form of user stories.
-These are typically single sentence including **who**, **when**, **what**, and **why**.

-Let's take the example of a homework tracker - a website where your mentors can keep track of how you're doing with your homework.
+We're going to think about a few projects, and try to come up with some requirements for them.
+This is really important in order to do technical work, but you don't need to have any coding experience, or be thinking about coding, when doing this.
+Great TODO:engineers think about people, not just code.

+### Exercise: Coursework tracker, part 1 (10 minutes)

+Let's start with an example close to home.
+As trainees, you have coursework to do.
+We can imagine a website which tracks how coursework is going for you all.
 Some example user stories could be:

-* As a mentor, when planning my week, I can see which trainees are struggling with this week's home, so I can offer them extra support.
+* As a trainee, I can ask for help with a topic or task.
-* As a mentor, when homework is due, I can see what homework my trainees haven't handed in, so I can check in with them and remind them.
+* As a mentor, I can see who needs extra support.
-* As a lead teacher, when I'm getting ready to teach class, I can see what topics trainees struggled with this week, so I know what topics to recap at the start.
+* As a trainee, I can see what coursework I need to complete and when.
-* As a lead teacher, I can see how much homework is getting done, so I know if I'm setting too much or two little.
+* As a mentor, I can see what coursework has not been turned in.

-These all take a fairly standard form: "As [who], when [when], I can [what], so [why]".
+These each take the form "As [who], I can [what]".
+They aren't very explicit about the "why".
+In groups, try to:

-Each of these parts is useful!

-**Who** is useful because you may have different kinds of users who will use your project.
-For instance, when setting and tracking your homework, there may be different user stories for lead teachers, trainees, education buddies, programme managers, and so on.
-Thinking about different perspectives can help make the differences more clear, and help us focus on the user experience.

-**When** is useful because context matters when interacting with a website.
-Why is the user doing what they're doing?
-It may help to think about questions like: Should the functionality be part of an existing screen, or a new one?
-Does the user need to be logged in to perform the action?

-**What** is what we're trying to achieve.

-**Why** is really important!
-There may be a lot of different ways we _could_ implement something, and often the "why" is the way we decide between them.
-For instance, let's we're tracking homework.
-The same what: "I can see how people are progressing with their homework" may have really different ideal interfaces depending on the "why":
-* If my "why" is "so I know who to remind to hand in their homework", maybe I want a list of names.
-* If my "why" is "so I know what topics people are struggling with, so we can recap them in class", maybe I want a list of themes.
-* If my "why" is "so I know which homework tasks are confusing", maybe I want a break-down of how people did by question.
-If we don't think about the "why", we may build the wrong thing!
+1. Talk about why the "who" is useful.
+What would we be missing if we didn't think about the "Who"?
+2. Think about the "why" for each of these user stories.
+Why are they important?

+### Exercise: Coursework tracker, part 2 (10 minutes)

+Try to think of as many extra user stories as you can for our coursework tracker.

+Make sure you've thought about the "who", "what", and "why" for each.

+This is meant to be completely open-ended.
+You can think of new "who"s (e.g. the people who write the coursework questions), and as many "what"s as you want - but make sure you remember the "why".
+Just think about everything you think could be useful.

+### Coursework tracker: Reflection

+Why do you think thinking about user stories may be useful?

+What's useful about thinking about the "who" and the "why"?
+What could go wrong if you don't think about them?

 ### Exercise: Groceries App (10 minutes)

 Think about an app for ordering groceries.
 Come up with as many user stories as you can for it.
 Remember to think about the **who**, **when**, **what**, and **why**, and try to think of stories for at least two different "who"s.
 Here are a few ideas to get you thinking:
 * There are at least the following roles involved: a customer, someone managing stock in a warehouse, someone picking and packing the groceries, and someone delivering them.
 * Sometimes things don't go according to plan.
 There are user stories for problems, too! (e.g. when something is out of stock, or a delivery is late).

-TODO: Work out how to get people to reflect/compare.

 TODO: Discuss edge cases.